134ashwani/CODSOFT/README.md

 ## Dataset
-for every tasks i have used difffrent datasets. it is also given in task file.
+For every tasks i have used difffrent datasets. it is also given in task file.